 Ever noticed how some places just seem to attract all the weirdness in the world?
 The bar I own is one

 of them.
-Situated in once-blue collar part of Detroit, it’s called Draig Gwyn, or White Dragon in Welsh,
+Situated in once-blue collar part of Detroit, it’s called

 and the sign above the door is a hand painted white and silver drake.
 Most of the regulars just call the